nklayman/vue-cli-plugin-electron-builder/README.md

 **IMPORTANT: This is the alpha version of vue-cli-plugin-electron-builder!
 It is only recommended that you use this if you want to test it out and report bugs, not in production.
 Check back soon for a beta release.**

+**IMPORTANT: If you were previously using an older version of vue-cli-plugin-electron-builder, please see the [upgrade guide](https://github.com/nklayman/vue-cli-plugin-electron-builder/blob/v1-dev/UPGRADING.md).**

 ## Quick Start:

 Open a terminal in the directory of your app created with Vue-CLI 3.